Other grant opportunities

 Get Schools Cooking Program

 The Chef Ann Foundation’s Get Schools Cooking program provides K–12 school districts with technical support and system improvement grants to transition to healthier, scratch-cooked meals.
 The program helps districts assess their current practices, create strategic plans and implement improvements such as installing salad bars, using local ingredients and introducing scratch-cooked recipes.
-Funding up to $150,000 is available over three years, along with access to workshops, online courses, on-site assessments and ongoing technical assistance.
+Funding is available over three years, along with access to workshops, online courses, on-site assessments and ongoing technical assistance.
 The program is open to self-operated meal programs in districts participating in the National School Lunch and School Breakfast Programs.
-The application process is annual and typically opens in the fall.
+The application cycle opens every 18 months.

 Learn more